iaguest/microservices_project/README.md

 1. Frontend - Angular web application built with Ionic Framework
 2. Backend RESTful API - Node-Express application

+## Aim
+Now that we have learned about monolith applications and microservices, let's do it ourselves!
+For this project, we will be taking an existing monolith application and deploying it as microservices in Kubernetes on AWS.

+ * Refactor the monolith application to microservices
+ * Set up each microservice to be run in its own Docker container
+ * Set up a CI/CD pipeline to deploy the containers to Kubernetes

 ## Getting Started
 > _tip_: it's recommended that you start with getting the backend API running since the frontend web application depends on the API.